eciggaar/botmaster-watsonconversation-fb-basic/README.md

 Once you have successfully logged in and targeted Bluemix you can now push your application to Bluemix.

 ## Pushing to Bluemix
 Once you have finished working on your application you can now push this to Bluemix to be hosted.
-Using the steps above login to Bluemix.
+Using the steps above to login to Bluemix.

-1. Open terminal or command prompt.
+1. Open a terminal or command prompt.
 2. Login to Bluemix.
-2. Change directory to your repository using `cd yourrepository`.
+2. Change directory to your repository using `cd <yourrepository>`.
 3. Use the following command to push to Bluemix `cf push`.
-	* Note: Before you use cf push ensure you have edited the manifest.yml file.
-You will need to update lines **6** and **7** using the unique name of your application.
+	* Note: Before you use `cf push` ensure you have edited the `manifest.yml` file.
+You will need to update lines **13** and **14** using the unique name of your application.

 # Exporting Your Conversation
 If you wish to export your conversation in the raw .json format to share with others or backup, this can be achieved by following: